 New federal lawsuit filed over police’s actions in chaotic Fort Lauderdale protest

-FORT LAUDERDALE — It was a Sunday, six days after George Floyd died on a street in Minneapolis after an officer knelt on his neck for 9 minutes and 29 seconds.
+FORT LAUDERDALE, Fla. — It was a Sunday, six days after George Floyd died on a street in Minneapolis after an officer knelt on his neck for 9 minutes and 29 seconds.
 Outraged Americans took to the streets in protest nationwide.

 In Fort Lauderdale, tear gas permeated the air on May 31, 2020, burning the eyes of a crowd gathered to protest the police brutality that caused Floyd’s death.